adseawright/software_architecture_mvp_frontend/README.md

     ```

 ## Usage Instructions
-1. Ensure the backend server is running.
+1. Run the backend server.
-2. Ensure the frontend server is running.
+2. Run the frontend server.
 3. Open the browser and navigate to `http://localhost:3000`.